Dantzig–Wolfe decomposition: Exploiting special structure

 The main use case for the Dantzig–Wolfe decomposition is when the constraint matrix of the linear program has the following 'almost diagonal' structure visualized below.

 Here, the set of constraints D is usually be identified as "connecting", "coupling", or "complicating" constraints.
-Meanwhile each constraint block $F_i$ is going to be reformulated using the Dantig-Wolfe method.
+Meanwhile each constraint block $F_i$ is going to be reformulated using the Dantzig-Wolfe method.
 This leads to one sub-problem for each block $F_i$.

 The two main reasons why the Dantzig-Wolfe method works especially well in this case are the following.
 First, each block $F_i$ only applies to a subset of the variables.
 This means the corresponding sub-problem will be a lot smaller than the original problem (less constraints and less variables) which means it can be solved faster.
 Second, although the sub-problem can always be solved independently, in the case of a diagonal structure the sub-problems are usually less linked.
 Indeed, suppose that $F_1$ and $F_2$ share a variable $x_1$, then they have to 'agree' on the value of $x_1$.
 This means every time the $F_1$ sub-problem proposes a new point with a different value for $x_1$, the $F_2$ sub-problem also has to generate a new point with an agreeing value for $x_1$.
 This slows down the overall process.